-- Complaints by one council employee against another council employee, or between a council employee and the council as employer.
-These matters are dealt with under the council's disciplinary and grievance procedures. - Complaints against Councillors.
-Complaints against councillors are covered by the Code of Conduct for Members adopted by the Council on 9th October 2012 and, if a complaint against a Councillor is received by the council, it will be referred to the Complaints Committee of the Council
+• Complaints by one council employee against another council employee, or between a council employee and the council as employer.
+These matters are dealt with under the council's disciplinary and grievance procedures.

+Complaints against Councillors.

+Complaints against councillors are covered by the Code of Conduct for Members adopted by the Council on 9th October 2012 and, if a complaint against a Councillor is received by the council, it will be referred to the Monitoring Officer at Folkestone & Hythe District Council.